vbpf/ebpf-verifier/README.md

 Any subset of the available domains is valid.
 So in order to compare the two different implementations of the `zone` domain, one can run
 ```
-ebpf-verifier$ scripts/runperf.sh ebpf-samples/linux stats zoneCrab zoneElina | results.csv
+scripts/runperf.sh ebpf-samples/linux stats zoneCrab zoneElina | results.csv
-ebpf-verifier$ python3 scripts/makeplot.py results.csv stores
+python3 scripts/makeplot.py results.csv stores
 ```
-The script `ebpf-verifier$ python3 scripts/makeplot.py` takes a csv file in the format described above, and the key to plot against (usually instructions or stores) and plots two graphs: on showing runtime as a function of the number of stores, and the other is the memory consumption as a function of the number of stores.
+The script `scripts/makeplot.py` takes a csv file in the format described above, and the key to plot against (usually instructions or stores) and plots two graphs: on showing runtime as a function of the number of stores, and the other is the memory consumption as a function of the number of stores.

 While the paper states that the runtime is quadratic, the results are expected to be nearly linear for all the domains - except probably the domain